 It is made from nylon-reinforced plastic.
 Arundel’s goal when they were designing water bottle cages was to make an exceptional cage, which performs well in different conditions.

 This bottle cage holds your bottle tightly and does not emit any rattling sound as you are riding your bike.

 - Pros : Two sets of mounting holes, giving you the option to fit the bottle cage in two different positions

 - Cons : Weighs around 20% heavier than similar models.

 For starters, the Elite Vico is available in 10 different colors.

 The bottle retention system is more concentrated on the bottom parts.
 Arms are located in the lower part of the cage and if you are not keen enough you might end up missing the insertion point.

-It weighs 23g, which is considered super lightweight due to the carbon fiber materials used.
-The grip is tight, making it harder to access a water bottle, especially at high speeds.
+It weighs 23g, which is considered super lightweight due to the carbon fibre materials used.
+The grip is tight, making it harder for the cyclist to access the water bottle, especially at high speeds.

 - Pros : Super lightweight.

 - Cons : Be prepared to pay almost 2x the price of a plastic bottle cage.